 Multiple testing problem is a statistical concept that relates to the increased chance of getting significant-looking false positive results, when evaluating a large number of alternative hypotheses simultaneously.
 It is an important issue in functional enrichment analysis, since each input query is compared against hundreds of Gene Ontology terms, pathways, regulatory motifs, etc. Multiple testing correction systematically reduces the significance of detected p-values to discard false positives.

 g:Profiler uses multiple testing correction by default and applies our tailor-made algorithm g:SCS for reducing significance scores.
 Alternatively, one may select Bonferroni correction (BC) or Benjamini-Hochberg FDR (False Discovery Rate) -- these two standard solutions to the multiple testing problem are available under Advanced options.
 In comparison to the latter two, our algorithm takes into account the unevenly distributed structure of functionally annotated gene sets.
 Our simulations in (Nucleic Acids Research, 2007) show that g:SCS provides a better threshold between significant and non-significant results than FDR or BC.

-- The gProfileR R package is available here.
+gProfileR R package is available on CRAN.

 - Check out gProfiler Beta for most recent developments and data updates.

 - Previous versions of g:Profiler software and data are available in the archives.